FunctionLab/selene/README.md

 source activate myenv
 pip install pyfaidx
 ```
 The `pyfaidx` package provided on a conda channel has not been updated and will not install properly.

+**Please do this regardless of whether or not you have used the spec file to build your environment.**

 ### Locally (e.g. on a GPU node)

 ### Slurm